 - Online sittings: Follow the guidelines and ban all other household members (especially toddlers and pets!!) from the house for the duration AND stick a big note on your door to stop any unwanted interruptions – this nearly cost me the exam!

-Dr Ormerod managed to get direct offers for both her 1st choice GP rotation and her 1st choice CAMHS rotation in London.
+Dr Ormerod managed to get offers for both her 1st choice GP rotation and her 1st choice CAMHS rotation in London.
 She has accepted her CAMHS offer.
 The Emedica SJT preparation course she mentioned is Day 2 of the Emedica 2 day MSRA Crammer course (day 1 covers the clinical paper).
-The 2 day course also includes access to 2100+ online revision questions with full mock exams for both papers.
+The 2 day course also includes access to 2200+ online revision questions with full mock exams for both papers.